 The Sufis in the old days, were called “wool wearers”.
 They are persecuted by fundamentalists, who say they betray the faith.

-I think Ali the War Leader identified his anger and recognised its divinity, because it can be worked with.
+I think Imam Ali the War Leader identified his anger and recognised its divinity, because it can be worked with.
 It is a seed of life.
-I think he recognised the primal conflict in human nature, and embraced it – not by opposing it, but by accepting the movement: the polar opposites.
+I think he recognised the primal conflict in human nature, and embraced it – not by opposing it, but by accepting the movement of polar opposites.
 The dark with the light: the Satanic with Allah.
 (In Kabbalah, we call Satan the Tester – he has an essential role.)
 The climatic forces.

 lord siva on his tao